Community pantries in the Philippines: Maginhawa community pantry

-While food bank or community fridge initiatives are not new to the Philippines, the community pantry movement that became popular in the Philippines in April 2021 is attributed to a food bank started by Ana Patricia Non, in coordination with farmers, local vendors, and volunteers.
+While food bank or community fridge initiatives are not new to the Philippines, the community pantry movement popularized in the Philippines in April 2021 is attributed to a food bank started by Ana Patricia Non, in coordination with farmers, local vendors, and volunteers.
 Non was a visual communication alumnus of the University of the Philippines Diliman College of Fine Arts who had been forced to close her furniture refurbishing business due to the pandemic.
-Having participated in community feeding programs in the past, Non placed a bamboo cart full of essential supplies such as alcohol, rice, vegetables, and canned goods along Maginhawa Street in her neighborhood of Teachers Village East in Quezon City on April 14, 2021.
+Having participated in community feeding programs in the past, Non placed a bamboo cart full of essential supplies, such as alcohol, rice, vegetables, and canned goods along Maginhawa Street in her neighborhood of Teachers Village East in Quezon City on April 14, 2021.
 She then put up a sign that encouraged people to "give according to your ability, take according to your need."

-Although Maginhawa Street is a middle-class neighborhood known for food and art and for its proximity to the University of the Philippines Diliman, it is also near a number of urban poor communities, whose residents visited the new community in droves.
+Although Maginhawa is a middle-class neighborhood known for food, art and proximity to the University of the Philippines Diliman, it is also near a number of urban poor communities, whose residents visited the new community in droves.
 Non then shared images of the initiative on social media, and the idea quickly became viral.

 Donors were inspired by the initiative to donate to the Maginhawa community pantry, including a group of farmers from the distant province of Nueva Ecija, who asked their Roman Catholic parish priest to deliver a donation of fresh vegetables on their behalf, and a group of farmers from Paniqui, Tarlac, who sent a harvest of sweet potato (Ipomoea batatas).

-Non later noted that the community pantry initiative became a way for Filipinos to prove to themselves that they are able to organize and help one another in times of need.
+Non later noted that the community pantry initiative became a way for Filipinos to prove to themselves that they can organize and help one another in times of need.